dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/context-menu-edit.jpg

-On the right-hand side there is a :ref:`detail panel<glossary-detail-panel-label>` now.
+On the right-hand side there is a detail panel now.
 It contains many fields you might need for all persons.
 Correct the name and click the save button at the very bottom.
 Add a second topic, e.g. "Organization No. 1".